nt-williams/nt-williams/README.md

 ### Howdy

-I'm a biostatistician at Weill Cornell Medicine.
-I'm mainly interested in causal inference and research software engineering.
+I'm a Senior Data Analyst at Columbia University.
+I'm mainly interested in causal inference and statistical computing in R and Julia.

 <!--
 **nt-williams/nt-williams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.